 A double face gas log set is usually used in a see-through or peninsula fireplace.
 See-through fireplaces have two viewing openings, while a peninsula fireplace has 3 sides.
 The burner is designed to be viewed from multiple angles, and the logs stack to cover the hardware from either view.
 If you have a fireplace with multiple openings, please see our see-thru gas log sets.

 Most gas log sets have timbers that have one finish, such as bark or bark-less "split" wood, that give it a specific appearance.
 Some log sets have a different finish on either side, allowing you to choose what you see.
 For example, if you buy a double face gas log set, you may have bark on one side of the fireplace while displaying split wood on the other.

 It is NOT recommended that you try to install gas logs on your own.
 They are complicated appliances that may require modification to your fireplace and fuel source connections.
 For your safety, it is best to hire a certified professional installer for this task, as he or she can make sure that the gas appliance matches local fire codes and insurance liabilities.

-A log set installed in a fireplace of the same width (example: 24 inch log set in a 24 inch wide fireplace) will look cramped.
-There won't be enough room for standard valve and ignition systems.
+A log set installed in a fireplace of the same width (example: 24-inch log set in a 24-inch wide fireplace) will look cramped.
+There won't be enough room for a standard valve.

-Certain gas log sets offer a millivolt ignition system.
-This super-efficient electronic ignition system uses a thermocouple to draw electric power from the flame of the pilot light.
-Because of this, millivolt systems do not require an external power source and will still work even during a power outage.
+Certain gas log sets offer a millivolt valve.
+This is a valve with a standing pilot that allows you to use a remote control or wall switch to turn on your gas logs.
+The millivolt valves do not require an external power source and will still work even during a power outage.

 Some of the gas burner ignition options in these log sets state that they are ANSI certified.
 This means that they meet the Z21.60 standard of quality for decorative gas fire features.
 Many jurisdictional fire code standards require this standard.
 Most other products meet the ANSI Z21.84 standard.
 Always check with your installer as to what standards you must meet for your location.